aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* <a href="#aws-analytics-reference-architecture.EmrEksNodegroupOptions">EmrEksNodegroupOptions</a>

-Default nodegroup configuration for EMR Studio notebooks used with EMR on EKS.
+Default nodegroup configuration for EMR Studio notebooks used with EMR on EKS (executors only).

 ---